Therapeutic Technology

 A recumbent cross trainer that sets an unparalleled standard for total body exercise in a comfortable seated position.

-• Allows a person to move arms and legs in single, dependent motion that stimulates walking with the added benefit of resistance training
+- Allows a person to move arms and legs in a single, dependent motion that stimulates walking with the added benefit of resistance training

 Biodex Balance System